Festschrift: Terminology

-The term, borrowed from German, and literally meaning "celebration writing" (cognate with feast-script), might be translated as "celebration publication" or "celebratory (piece of) writing".
+The term, borrowed from German and literally meaning "celebration writing", might be translated as "celebration publication" or "celebratory (piece of) writing".
 An alternative Latin term is liber amicorum (literally: "book of friends").
 A comparable book presented posthumously is generally termed a memorial volume in English, or a Gedenkschrift (/de/, "memorial publication") in German.

 A Festschrift compiled and published by electronic means on the internet is called a Webfestschrift (pronounced either /[vɛp-]/ or /[wɛb-]/), a term coined by the editors of the late Boris Marshak's Webfestschrift, Eran ud Aneran, published online in October 2003.

 History

-Originating in Germany before World War I, this European tradition of honoring special achievements in science and culture was carried to the United States by scientists who escaped the Nazis.
-In the second half of the 20th century, the practice became used internationally.
+Originating in Germany before World War I, this European tradition of honouring special achievements in science and culture was carried to the United States by scientists who escaped the Nazis.
+In the second half of the 20th century, the practice expanded internationally.
 Since no English term for such a book to mark a special occasion had been in use, the German word Festschrift has been incorporated into English and is frequently used without the italics that designate a foreign term, although the capitalization of the first letter is usually retained from German.
 Its plural may be either the original Festschriften or anglicized as Festschrifts.

 Description

-A Festschrift contains original contributions by the honored academic's close colleagues, often including their former doctoral students.
-It is typically published on the occasion of the honoree's retirement, significant birthday, or other notable career anniversary.
+A Festschrift contains original contributions by the honoured academic's close colleagues, often including their former doctoral students.
+It is typically published on the occasion of the honouree's retirement, significant birthday, or other notable career anniversary.
 A Festschrift can be anything from a slim volume to a work in several volumes.
 Aufstieg und Niedergang der römischen Welt, for example, began in 1972 as a Festschrift to commemorate the 75th birthday of Joseph Vogt, a German classical historian.
 Four volumes were planned, but it has since reached 89 volumes (including several which were planned for the next years, but put on hold in 1998).
-The essays usually relate in some way to, or reflect upon, the honoree's contributions to their scholarly field, but can include important original research by the authors.
-Many Festschriften also feature a tabula gratulatoria, an extended list of academic colleagues and friends who send their best wishes to the honoree.
+The essays usually relate in some way to, or reflect upon, the honouree's contributions to their scholarly field, but can include important original research by the authors.
+Many Festschriften also feature a tabula gratulatoria, an extended list of academic colleagues and friends who send their best wishes to the honouree.

 In the case of prominent academics, several Festschriften might be prepared by various groups of students and colleagues, particularly if the scholar made significant contributions to different fields.

 According to psychiatrist Claudio Naranjo, being selected by a prominent academic to edit a Festschrift can symbolize the proverbial passing of the torch.
-Thus, being designated to prepare such a collection is considered an honor in Germany.
+Thus, being designated to prepare such a collection is considered an honour in Germany.